AJFaraday/Thud/docs/controller_interface.md

 controller.declare(false);
 ```

-Note: You will still need to make a valid move to end your turn, because your opponent
+Note: If your opponent hasn't already declared the game over, you will still need to
-might not agree that it's over.
+make a valid move to end your turn, because your opponent might not agree that it's over.

 ### opponent_declared()